mroach/mroach.com/content/posts/2020/pihole-cloudflared/index.md

 ### Joining VLANs

 If you use VLANs on your network, `macvlan` supports binding to VLAN tagging.
 The [macvlan] documentation shows how.

+### Configuring your router

+For devices on your network to use Pi-hole as their DNS server, you'll need to make some configuration changes.

+If you have any devices with a manually-configured IP address such as a home server or NAS, you'll have to update their DNS servers to point to Pi-hole.

+Most home LANs use DHCP to automatically assign IP addresses and DNS servers to devices.
+For these devices to use Pi-hole, you need to update the DHCP server configuration.
+In typical home setups, the router is also the DHCP server and by default will tell devices to use the router as the DNS server too; an all-in-one solution.
+Most routers can be reconfigured to assign custom DNS servers to clients.
+The process varies wildly by router so I can't provide direction, but login to your router's admin interface and look for LAN and DHCP options.

 Conclusion